-A proposal has been received from the Group which has been considered as part of the Council's approach to Community Asset Transfers (CAT).
-The proposal, by way of a full Business Case, has been agreed in principle which could result in the transfer of the Site by virtue of a 125-year full, repairing, and insuring lease.
-The lease would enable the asset to transfer to the Group on the basis that their proposal is sustainable and viable over the term.
+A Community Asset Transfer proposal has been received from the Parish.
+The proposal, by way of a full Business Case, has been agreed in principle and, subject to approval, could result in the transfer of the Site by virtue of a long term (minimum 25 years) FRI lease.
+The lease would enable the asset to transfer to the Parish on the basis that their proposal is sustainable and viable over the term.